 Boston Brown Bread

 Note: You will be using 3 empty 1 lb. vegetable cans.
+Wash them in hot soapy water and rinse well.
+Dry, completely, by hand.
 I planned in advance before deciding to make this bread.
 You will also need a rack that will fit into the bottom of a large pan making sure the pan has a cover that fits tightly.

 1 cup rye flour